koutouodilon/breast-cancer-prediction/README.md

-# breast-cancer-prediction
+# Breast Cancer Prediction
-In this Machine Learning project, our goal is to build a model that predicts the if a breast cancer is malignent or benigne.
+In this Machine Learning project, our goal is to build a model that predicts if a breast cancer is malignant or benign.
+For our first attempt, we use a SVM.